justin-aquino/speed-typer/README.md

 1. Only submit words typed by pressing enter.
 2. If the word you submitted by pressing enter is spelled incorrectly, decrement timer.
+3. Add Easy mode and Hard Mode.
-3. Add different modes.
+4. Add different modes.
 Generate words according to theme.
 I.e anime theme, coding syntax.
-4. Add different languages.
+5. Add different languages.
-5. Add sounds everytime a key is pressed to simulate mechanical keyboard sounds.
+6. Add sounds everytime a key is pressed to simulate mechanical keyboard sounds.

 ## Possible Roadblocks